PathwayCommons/ctd-to-biopax/README.md

 This also causes some of the unification xrefs to be shared across entities (e.g. `DNA` and `Protein`).
 The options to get rid of these problems will be discussed with the mentors/curators.

-These issues that are related to the data source are [all entered](https://bitbucket.org/armish/gsoc14/issues?title=~Goal+2) to our Issue Tracker.